Marie has been an online freelance writer for over eight years. She has a particular interest in culture and history.

 What Do Day of the Dead Face Painting Designs Mean?

-A mixture of Aztec and European symbolism infuse the meaning of Dia de los Muertos (Day of the Dead) face painting designs.
+A mixture of Aztec and European symbolism infuse the meaning of Día de los Muertos (Day of the Dead) face painting designs.
 The tradition is a mixture of Catholic beliefs with the religions of indigenous Mexican people.

 The most common design is to paint the face to resemble a skull.
 For people not familiar with Latin American culture, this might seem strange and even scary.
-However, the skull has a uniquely positive meaning in Dias de los Muertos, very different from the skeletons and ghosts of Halloween.
+However, the skull has a uniquely positive meaning in Día de los Muertos, very different from the skeletons and ghosts of Halloween.
 The multi-day holiday is an opportunity for families and friends to gather, pray for, honor, celebrate, and remember friends and family members who have died.

-One of the more common symbols of the holiday is the skull (or calavera), a design which celebrants display in food (sugar or chocolate shaped like skulls), masks called calacas (skeletons), and (most recently) face paint.
+One of the more common symbols of the holiday is the skull (or calavera), a design that celebrants display in food (sugar or chocolate shaped like skulls), masks called calacas (skeletons), and (most recently) face paint.

-Symbols in Day of the Dead Face-Painting
+Symbols in Day of the Dead Face Painting

-The day of the dead in Mexico is a fascinating mixture of Spanish Catholic and native Aztec traditions and beliefs.
+The Day of the Dead in Mexico is a fascinating mixture of Spanish Catholic and native Aztec traditions and beliefs.
 Skulls and skeletons were an important part of All Saints Day festivals in medieval Europe, especially since the Black Death ravaged the population of Europe in the 1300s.
 Across Europe, artists, playwrights, and poets have mused on the theme of 'memento mori' (reminders that we all must die one day) and the 'dance of the dead.'
 Many artworks and books depicted dancing skeletons or portraits with skull faces.

 At the same time, in Mexico, the Aztec culture believed life on earth to be something of an illusion—death was a positive step forward into a higher level of consciousness.
 For the Aztecs, skulls were a positive symbol, not only of death but also of rebirth.

 People in Mexico wear traditional skull masks, and the tradition of painting faces to look like skulls has grown up as a variation of this practice.
 Masks have always been powerful objects in many cultures, ones that often allow the wearer to get in touch with their darker, chaotic side.
-Skull face painting is a chance to overcome fear of death, act recklessly, and get up to the mischief that is forbidden at other times of the year!
+Skull face painting is a chance to overcome the fear of death, act recklessly, and get up to the mischief that is forbidden at other times of the year!

 Flowers are also symbolically important.
-Many skull designs incorporate flowers, and the one that is most closely associated with Dia de los Muertos is the marigold, or cempazúchitl, which is known as the flower of the dead.
+Many skull designs incorporate flowers, and the one that is most closely associated with Día de los Muertos is the marigold, or cempazúchitl, which is known as the flower of the dead.
 In Aztec belief, the marigold was sacred to Mictlantecuhtli, the god of the dead.
 When the souls of departed family and friends return to earth, it is believed the strong scent of marigold helps to guide them back.

 Flowers are often incorporated into the face-painted skull designs (and tattoos, for that matter).
-This mixing of skulls and flowers may seem strange to some, unless you remember their purpose, to overcome the fear of death and celebrate life!
+This mixing of skulls and flowers may seem strange to some, unless you remember their purpose: to overcome the fear of death and celebrate life.

-Elegant Skulls - La Catrina
+Elegant Skulls: La Catrina